 In Scenario B, you go to the scene and find the same damage.
-This time, however, you inform police that you have surveillance cameras, and several of them watch the building’s door and parking lot.
+This time, however, you inform the police that you have surveillance cameras, and several of them watch the building’s door and parking lot.
 You give law enforcement the footage, and they’re ultimately able to get enough information from the security cameras to identify the perpetrators and ensure that they can’t do the same thing to anyone else.

 If Scenario B sounds like a better option to you, you’re not alone!
-Business owners across the globe are recognizing the benefits to having a security camera system.
+Business owners across the globe are recognizing the benefits of having a security camera system.
 Surveillance cameras are quickly becoming a must-have for businesses that take security seriously.

 If you’re not familiar with security systems, figuring out what’s important can be overwhelming.
 Let’s take a look!

 - Figure Out What Your Security Needs Are